harmony-one/docs-home/developers/tutorials/Indexing-hrc20-token-envio.md

 <!-- <img src="" alt="" width="100%"/> -->

 You can now run queries to explore specific events, such as the largest LINK transfers.

+If you want to index more than just `transfer` events, such as holders and balances, you can select `Erc20` template option after running `envio init` command.